-There are signs in the lobby reminding people of the importance of social distancing.
+Although social distancing is no longer a legal requirement, there are signs in the lobby reminding people of its importance whenever possible.

 To avoid people waiting in the lobby and reception, we are asking our clients to collect visitors at the front door and take them directly to the office whenever possible.

 We are still receiving visitors on behalf of clients and allowing them to wait in reception but only under exceptional circumstances and by prior arrangement.
-Where possible, we are scheduling visits from suppliers and contractors to reduce interaction and overlap.
+People are asked to remain outside the building until the time of their appointment.

 The two kitchen areas are restricted to one person at a time.
 The two toilet areas are restricted to two people at a time, again with signs reminding people to practise social distancing.